bitraf/overlord/README.md

 ## TODO

-* Load settings via configuration using yaml with cli overrides.
+* -Load settings via configuration using yaml with cli overrides.-
 * Configure database driver using the loaded settings.
 * Configure rest server using the loaded settings.